Structured Settlement Beneficiary Disputes | What You Need to Know 2025

 Only courts have the power to overturn a structured settlement beneficiary.

-Please refer to my May 24, 2021 blog post on Structured Settlement Beneficiary Designations (4structures.com) which discusses the Tera Vance case in which the Court concluded that Vance, the fiance of the decedent was not a party or third-party beneficiary of the annuity".
-If you prefer to learn, my video on the subject of structured settlement beneficiaries below.
+Please refer to my May 24, 2021 blog post on Structured Settlement Beneficiary Designations (4structures.com) which examines the Tera Vance case, where the Court determined that Vance, the fiancée of the decedent, was neither a party nor a third-party beneficiary of the annuity.
+Alternatively, if you prefer auditory commentary, watch my video discussing structured settlement beneficiaries below.

 Last updated March 13, 2025